alexchenuw/devopslabs/Lab-4/README.md

 > Part two: build and push a customized image to dockerhub repository

-* Now we are going to create a simple nginx based image using the following **Dockerfile**
+* Now we are going to create a simple nginx based image using the following **Dockerfile**.
+Login to your linux host and create a folder called lab4, in this folder we will create the Dockerfile and index.hmtl file.

 ```shell
 FROM nginx:latest